pkdone/practical-mongodb-aggregations-book/src/guides/expressions.md

 ]
 ```

 What if you wanted to run an aggregation pipeline to only return rectangles with an `area` greater than `12`?
 This comparison isn't possible in a conventional aggregation`$match` query condition.
 However, with `$expr`, you can analyse a combination of fields in-situ using expressions.
-You can implement the example requirement with the following pipeline:
+You can implement the requirement with the following pipeline:

 ```javascript
 var pipeline = [